 The town of Three Rivers is the gateway to the park and is the spot for your dining needs.

-The Gateway Restaurant – Nestled along the river’s edge with a spectacular view is where you may enjoy a medium-well, one-third pound ground sirloin burger with cheese and served with potato salad or French fries.
+The Gateway Restaurant – Nestled along the river’s edge with a spectacular view, you may enjoy a medium-well, one-third-pound ground sirloin burger with cheese and potato salad or French fries.

 Ol’ Buckaroo – A local-owned restaurant overlooking the mountains and the river offers anything from sandwiches to tacos.
 Quench your thirst with their exotic Cara-Cara Orange Basil Juice.